 1. Whole fruit – perfect and simple!
 Write their name or a cute message on their banana as a surprise

 2. Cut fruit into cute shapes - you could even make fruit kebabs

 4. Fruit slinkys (apples, pears, even firm stone fruit like plums are good made into slinkys).
 TIP: if you carefully remove the fruit from the machine and leave the core in, fruits like apples and pears will stay nice and white.
 Kids can simply remove the core at school

-5. Puree and pop into reusable food pouches (can mix with coconut yoghurt or dairy free custard)
+5. Puree and pop into reusable food pouches or a leakproof container (can mix with coconut yoghurt or dairy free custard)

 6. Slice and serve with a coconut yoghurt dip for dipping (or dairy free custard)

 8. Homemade dairy and egg free custard- super easy if you have a Thermomix

 10. Nut free bliss balls.
 Check out this list of recipes I compiled

 11. Slices, cookies, muffins or cake - homemade and pack in as much nutrition as possible